 Unique feature

 Dropbox is one of many cloud drive systems, with major rivals including Google Drive and OneDrive.
-This service is presented here as a good representative of a niche of service that provides users with exactly the same type of file storage environment that they use on their desktop computers.
+This service provides users with exactly the same type of file storage environment that they use on their desktop computers.

 Why do we recommend it?

 Dropbox is very easy for average users to comprehend.
 It can be set up as a backup system through syncing, simultaneously making files available on multiple devices.
-The system includes the typical discretionary access controls offered by other cloud platforms on this service that enable users to allow others access to their files through link invites.
+Like other cloud platforms, Dropbox includes the typical access controls to allow others access to their files through link invites.

 Who is it recommended for?

 Dropbox is a good choice for any business type and also for individuals for private use.
-Businesses that have roaming workers who frequently switch devices when moving from the office to the site would particularly benefit from using Dropbox.
+Businesses with work-at-home employees who switch devices when moving from the office to the site would particularly benefit from using Dropbox.

 Pros: